 This morning was crisp and cool when I got dropped off for my hike.
-The narrow blacktop was completely silent as I stood adjusting my hiking poles after my ride had driven away.
+The narrow blacktop was completely silent as I adjusted my hiking poles after my ride had driven away.
 Even the birds stopped their morning song to watch and wait.

 The road was quiet, and it was not long before I crossed over Route 79 and took a right onto Old Blue Hills Road.
-Checking my GAIA App, I walked until I reached the turn off for the trail, and headed over to the Trail head, and a sign for a reroute that had clearly been in place for some time.
+Checking my GAIA App, I walked until I reached the turn-off for the trail and headed over to the Trailhead and a sign for a reroute that had been in place for some time.

 I studied the reroute and realized I would be missing a new section of trail that bypassed the road walking I had done.
 I had used the original NET maps – damn it!
 Going back was NOT an option, so I headed up the connector trail that intersected the Mattabesett.

 The connector trail was a little roller coaster, but it was well marked, and I knew I was on a connector by the multi-color blazes.
 The NET blazes were all blue.

 Rock features, cairns, and boulders – rocks were the theme for the Connector.
 The trail was well-worn for easy hiking, and there was a nice creek about two-thirds of the way down the trail.
 I may have missed a mile or so of the Mattabesett, but the Connector Trail made up for the miss.

 The Mattabesett was definitely longer than the .7 miles indicated on the posted map, but the hiking flew by quickly.
 I love new trail, seeing what is around the next corner or over the hill.